elunna/nerfhack-changelog/README.md

 * mummies get a nasty withering attack (xnh/Evil)
 * all mummies get an additional -1AC to compensate for their ragged wrappings
 * Nazgul always spawn accompanied by a fell beast (Evil)
-* Nazgul have increased level, difficulty, AC, attack strength, and MR (Evil)
+* Nazgul have increased level, difficulty, AC, attack strength, infravision, and MR (Evil)
-* Nazgul get infravision (Evil)
 * Nazgul cannot be genocided (Evil/xnh)
 * Nazgul get an additional weapon/drain attack, can flank, and resist stoning
 * nurses won't heal you if you are undead